-Share the Road messaging: Within the past year, the RSST reviewed campaigns around the nation for best practices, hosted a brainstorming session in partnership with IDEO to generate “out of the box” ideas for improving bicycle safety in our region, held follow-up meetings after the brainstorming session and strategized about how to move into an experimental phase for engaging our community of motorists and people on bikes.
+Share the Road messaging: The RSST has reviewed campaigns around the nation for best practices, hosted a brainstorming session in partnership with IDEO to generate “out of the box” ideas for improving bicycle safety in our region, and strategized about how to move into an experimental phase for engaging our community of motorists and people on bikes.
+In Fall 2014, we held a Design Sprint at the California College of the Arts that challenged students to create fresh messaging ideas that promotes behavior change for safer roadways.
 Our goal in the next two years is to roll out a quality messaging campaign that will positively affect roadway behavior.

-Establishment of diversion programs: In the last year, the RSST convened a law-enforcement specific group to generate ideas about how to move forward with a diversion program (and enforcement and education scheme similar to traffic school for bicyclists).
+Establishment of diversion programs: The RSST has convened a law-enforcement specific group to generate ideas about how to move forward with a diversion program (and enforcement and education scheme similar to traffic school for bicyclists).
 We will initially roll out a diversion program in jurisdictions that are willing to participate in a pilot, adding new jurisdictions as the program gains traction.
 We will work to provide classes through SVBC or another non-law enforcement body to ease the load on law enforcement.

 Safe Routes to Schools state curriculum: The RSST would like to see standardized bike/ped safety curriculum and active-transportation encouragement in all schools.
 The group will work with local and state leaders as opportunities arise to make this a reality.
 The RSST will not be getting involved directly in administration or delivery of Safe Routes programs, but may have occasional opportunity to support our partners’ work.

-DMV-focused efforts: RSST members have been very impressed at the increased presence that bicycles have on the DMV website–which our DMV colleagues say is in part due to our input over the past year.
-The DMV booklet has multiple pages that share info about bike safety.
-The RSST will continue to meet semiannually to advise DMV on content and work on integration of content with the driver’s test.
+DMV-focused efforts: RSST members have been very impressed at the increased presence that bicycles have on the DMV website –which our DMV colleagues say is in part due to our input over the past year.
+The DMV handbook has multiple pages that share info about bike safety.
+The RSST will continue to meet semi-annually to advise DMV on content and work on integration of content with the driver’s test.